pixel-shift/documentation/source/setup/awsSetUp.rst

 4. Enter a **User name** - e.g. 'iam_pixelshift'
 5. Select 'Programmatic access' as the **Access type**
 6. Click **Next**
-7. Continue past the 'Set permissions for <username>' screen without selecting anything(permissions will be set shortly).
+7. Continue past the 'Set permissions for <username>' screen without selecting anything (permissions will be set shortly).
 8. On the 'Review' screen, ignore the permssions warning and click **Create User**
-9. You should see the 'Success' page with your new IAM User, with access to the *Access Key Id* and *Secret Access Key* **Important:** This is the only time you can view both keys (though you can re-generate the secret if you need to). :webroot:`dashboard` Either copy and paste them directly into your :webroot:`dashboard here <dashboard/setup>` or store them somewhere safe until later.
+9. You should see the 'Success' page with your new IAM User, with access to the *Access Key Id* and *Secret Access Key* **Important:** This is the only time you can view both keys (though you can re-generate the secret if you need to).
+Either copy and paste them directly into your :webroot:`dashboard here <DashBoard/SetUp>` or store them somewhere safe until later.